 Another aspect of this theory defended by some of the early church fathers is that Christ’s death wasn’t necessary to free us from our bondage to sin.
 That is to say, God could have done any number of things to reconcile His people to Himself.
 They believed Christ’s death set us free, but they didn’t believe that His incarnation and death were necessary to do this.

 Satisfaction: The Christian philosopher Anselm (d.
 1109) was the first medieval Christian philosopher to really develop a robust doctrine of the atonement.
 While taking aspects of Christus Victor, Anselm felt atonement was much more than God defeating Satan.
 He felt humanity’s sins really had true consequences, and that reparations had to be made to satisfy God’s demands of divine justice.
+This is where the idea of propitiation, or placating God’s wrath, really started to take root for later developers of satisfaction motifs for the atonement.
+Anselm felt God’s justice truly needed to be satisfied, and that meant not just a cleansing of our sins (expiation), but the appeasement of God’s holy wrath (propitiation).

 Moral influence: This theory was cultivated most by the 12th century logician and theologian Peter Abelard.
 Abelard described the atonement as a process of contrition in the believer’s heart toward Christ’s death.
 Christ’s death should change our hearts in a way we seek to have a special relationship with God and better understand God’s love for us.
 This view does not promote the idea Christ’s death actually effected anything in regards to punishment for sin and our separation from God based on moral choices.
 This view does nothing to better understand how God’s justice needed to be satisfied, if at all, and leaves the seeker wondering if Christ just died to effect some sort of a moral change in our behavior?

 Penal substitution: This theory was developed by Protestant reformers in a way which acknowledged what Anselm had to say about Christ’s death being a satisfaction of God’s divine justice, but taking it in a direction where Christ’s death satisfied the punishment, or penalty (poena) that was due us, and therefore satisfied God’s justice under the idea that punishment was necessary for the reconciliation of our sinful, fallen, moral condition.
-Not only did Christ take on our punishment willingly, he actually was declared to have taken on our sinful condition (imputation).
+Not only did Christ take on our punishment willingly, He actually was declared to have taken on our sinful condition (imputation).
 So while still being innocent and free of the stain of sin in His physical life, He had to be declared guilty from a judicial standpoint to ensure He could properly take the punishment we deserved and effect the salvation and reconciliation of humanity God so desired.

 Governmental: This view is typically associated with Hugo Grotius who developed this in defense of the attacks by Faustus Socinus.
 While perhaps misunderstood, Grotius does support a retributive form of God’s justice through punishment of Christ.
 He saw God’s purpose in Christ’s death as twofold: to demonstrate God’s divine retributive character of justice in regard to sin, and to exempt us by any further punishment by remission of this sin.